SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

 #### Load the Reference Specimen

+0. Reset the scene to remove other data.
 1. If not already loaded: `File → Add Data`
 2. Navigate to `ANTsamples/volumes/`
 3. Select `NZBWF1_J_.nii.gz`